 - The best Xbox One controllers for 2020

 Step 1: Download the Xbox app

-Before downloading the Xbox app for iOS or Android, you’ll want to update your smartphone or tablet to the latest version of its respective operating system.
-Users of iOS need version 9.0 or higher to run the app.
-Microsoft recommends Android users have version 4.1 or higher.
-Once updated, head over to either iTunes or the Google Play Store and enter “Xbox” in the search field to locate the app.
+Before downloading the Xbox app for iOS or Android, you’ll want to update your smartphone or tablet to the latest version of its operating system.
+Users of iOS need version 10.3 or higher to run the app.
+Microsoft recommends Android users have version 4.4 or higher.
+Once updated, head over to either the Apple App Store or the Google Play Store and enter “Xbox” in the search field to locate the app.

 Step 2: Connect to your network

 Certain features, like using your phone as a remote control for the Xbox One, require both your Xbox One and phone to be connected on the same Wi-Fi network.
-Others, such as checking your achievements and activity feed, work as long as both devices are connected to any internet connection.
+Others, such as checking your achievements and activity feed, work as long as both devices are on an internet connection.

 Step 3: Sync your smartphone with your console